What is the Year 1 Phonics Check?

 After the Phonics Check

-Your child's teacher can tell you about your child's progress in phonics and how they have done in the Check.
-If your child has found the Check difficult, the teacher should also tell you what support has been put in place to help them improve.
-The Check ensures that teachers understand which children need extra help with phonic decoding.
+Your child's teacher can tell you about your child's progress in phonics and their results from the Phonics Check.
+If your child has found the check difficult, the teacher should also tell you what support has been put in place to help them improve.
+The check ensures that teachers understand which children need extra help with phonic decoding.

 Remember that all children are individuals and develop at different rates.

-You can find some great ideas for supporting your child to read through phonics in the Literacy at home section.
+You can find some great ideas for supporting your child to read through phonics in our resources to support reading at home.